 The access_log file contains every request to Apache web server with the details about client requested that resource.

 The error_log file contains errors of Apache web server.

 You can use tail command to watch the log file:

 I recommend you to review the Linux syslog server to know more about logging.

-I hope you find working with Linux web server easy and interesting.
+I hope you find working with Apache web server easy and interesting.
 Keep coming back.